Buy side research overview

 Analyst: $200,000 to $1,000,000+ (base salary plus bonus)

 The CFA® credential is extremely valuable for buy side research roles.

 Additionally, taking financial modeling courses is a fast way of learning the practical skills that are required for the job.

 It’s important to begin with a strong understanding of accounting fundamentals.
-From there you should have a solid Excel crash course under your belt, which will teach you the basics including shortcuts, formulas, and functions.
+From there you should have a solid Excel crash course under your belt, which will teach you the basics, including shortcuts, formulas, and functions.
 Beyond that, you can progress to more advanced courses, which will teach you sensitivity analysis and industry-specific modeling.
-By taking a few courses you’ll learn about various industries and see different types of model.
+By taking a few courses, you’ll learn about various industries and see different types of models.

 The best value for a wide range of courses is CFI’s Full Access Bundle.